Carolyn Miller

-Carolyn Rae Miller is SAS Institute Distinguished Professor of Rhetoric and Technical Communication Emerita at North Carolina State University.
+Carolyn Rae Miller (born 1945 in Boston, MA) is SAS Institute Distinguished Professor of Rhetoric and Technical Communication Emerita at North Carolina State University.
 In 2006 she won the Rigo Award for Lifetime Achievement in Communication Design from the ACM-SIGDOC (Association for Computing Machinery, Special Interest Group in Design of Communication) and in 2016 the Cheryl Geisler Award for Outstanding Mentor, the Rhetoric Society of America.
 She is a Fellow of the Association of Teachers of Technical Writing (1995) and of the Rhetoric Society of America (2010).
-Her “groundbreaking and influential article” on “Genre as Social Action” Is foundational for Rhetorical Genre Studies.
+Her “groundbreaking and influential article” on “Genre as Social Action” is foundational for Rhetorical Genre Studies.
 Three of her articles have been identified as essential works in Technical Communication.

-Academic Career
+Academic career

+Carolyn Miller earned her B.A. in English Honors at Penn State University in 1967 followed by her M.A.
+1968.
 In 1980 Carolyn Miller received a Ph.D. in Communication and Rhetoric from Rensselaer Polytechnic Institute with a dissertation on “Environmental Impact Statements and Rhetorical Genres.”
-She began her teaching career at North Carolina State University as an Instructor in 1973, was advanced to Assistant Professor in 1980, Associate Professor in 1983, and Full Professor in 1990.
+After several years as a technical writer and editor, she began her teaching career at North Carolina State University as an Instructor in 1973, was advanced to Assistant Professor in 1980, Associate Professor in 1983, and Full Professor in 1990.
 There in 1988, she was the founding director of a master’s program in technical communication and in 2005 a doctoral program in communication, rhetoric, and digital media.
 In 2005 she was named SAS Institute Distinguished Professor of Rhetoric and Technical Communication, retiring in 2015.
 She was Watson Distinguished Visiting Professor at the University of Louisville in 2013.
 She has also been visiting professor at Michigan Technological University (1988), Pennsylvania State University (1988), Georgia Institute of Technology (1991), and the Federal University of Pernambuco (2007).
-She is past president of the Rhetoric Society of America (1996-1997).
+She is past president of the Rhetoric Society of America (1996-1997) and past editor of its journal, Rhetoric Society Quarterly.

 Publications

-Her article “Genre as Social Action” is cited as foundational for rhetorical genre studies and has been identified as an essential work in Technical Communication It is the most-cited article published in the Quarterly Journal of Speech.
+Her article “Genre as Social Action” is cited as foundational for rhetorical genre studies and has been identified as an essential work in Technical Communication.
+It is the most-cited article published in the Quarterly Journal of Speech.
 It has been translated into Norwegian, Portuguese, and German, has been reprinted in English three times, and has been the subject of special issues of the journals Composition Forum and the Canadian Journal for the Study of Discourse and Writing.
 In it Miller connects the concept of rhetorical situation characterized by Lloyd Bitzer with the phenomenological and sociological tradition of Alfred Schutz through the concept of typification.
 She sees genre as embodying typified rhetorical action which also has implication for perceived repetition or typification of situation, form, and motive.
 Rather than considering genre through a set of formal categories, this conception locates genres in social recognitions that are not finite in number nor determinate in form; rather, they change over time, both decaying and proliferating.